launchtray/hatch/tools/hatch-cli/src/templates/webapp/template/src/managers/README.md

 route change that has been applied.

 However, making use of dependency injection, these methods can also take in any class registered in the dependency injection container.
-The container used to resolve the dependency will be injected with a single instance of `LocationChangeContext`, meaning complex objects depending on this object can be constructed.
+The container used to resolve the dependency will be injected with the fields of `LocationChangeContext`, meaning complex objects depending on these fields can be constructed.

 For example, imagine we had a class `UserContext` which only needs an ID to be constructed:
 ```typescript